 The Healthy Child Handbook is available in English and it has also been translated into Telugu, the local language in the Indian states of Andhra Pradesh and Telangana, where we work with 13 children’s homes.

-In October 2016, World’s Children established a pilot project called The Healthy Girl Initiative (HGI) at the Balavikasita Orphanage in India to provide access to health and education for adolescent girls in the orphanage.
+In October 2016, World’s Children established a pilot project called The Girl Fund at the Balavikasita Orphanage in India to provide access to health and education for adolescent girls in the orphanage.

 It began with a grant from the Rosie Center that helped us supply the girls with menstrual supplies, education about their bodies, nutritional supplements, and access to medical care.

 Helping Children Cope with Emotional Distress: A Guide for Caretakers